chinjieh/mugenplcfg/README.txt

 ## README FILE ##

-# mugenplcfg is developed to support the Muen Project.
-It produces a system
+# mugenplcfg is a tool developed to support the Muen Project.
+It produces a
-# policy file to be used by the Muen kernel.
+# system policy file to be used by the Muen kernel.
 #
 # mugenplcfg utilises a binding configuration file generated using the library
 # PyXB, as a representation of the XSD schema.
 This file is to be named